Call free on 0800 694 5566 Open 24 hours a day.

 3. Apply to have the CCJ cancelled

 If you believe the CCJ has been issued in error, or you’ve already paid off your debt, you can apply to have it cancelled using the ‘set aside judgment’ form N244.
-The court needs to agree with you that there is good reason for the CCJ to be set aside.
+You may have to pay a court fee of £275 and go to a private hearing to demonstrate why you do not owe the debt.

 What happens if I ignore the CCJ?

-You shouldn’t ignore a CCJ, as if you don’t respond to it in one of the above ways within the period specified, you may be subject to further legal action.
+You should never ignore a CCJ.
+Ignoring it will not stop the court from issuing the judgment, and you may be subject to further legal action.
 This could include asking you to repay the debt in full immediately (called ‘forthwith’ in the court order) or at a monthly rate higher than you can afford.

-If you receive a CCJ but are unsure about what to do, it’s important to seek advice as soon as possible, perhaps from a debt charity such as Step Change.
+If you receive a CCJ but are unsure about what to do, it’s important to seek advice as soon as possible.
+Remember, debt help is available from charities like Step Change.

 Failing to agree repayment terms with the creditor will result in the court deciding an amount you are liable to pay.
 Bear in mind that the letter of claim you receive is your chance to have a say on your situation.
 If you ignore the letter of claim, the CCJ will still be made against you.

-Send back the reply form to the creditor in good faith and there is a chance you may be able to discuss paying a repayment plan without getting the court involved, which is better for everyone involved in the long run.
+Send back the reply form to the creditor in good faith and there is a chance you may be able to discuss arranging a repayment plan without getting the court involved – which will be better for everyone in the long run.

 How long does a CCJ last?

-A CCJ remains on your credit file for six years.
+A CCJ remains on the Register of Judgements, Orders and Fines for six years.
+It will also show on your credit file for six years from the judgement date.
 While it’s on record, it can make obtaining financial services such as loans and mortgages very difficult, as many banks will refuse credit to people with outstanding CCJs or a poor credit history.

 Can you get a mortgage with a CCJ?